ShadowLugia650/passphrase_generator/README.md

 ## Examples
 You can always use the program with no input arguments to see the usage information..

+NOTE: Don't use any of these examples as your password!

 `python passgen.py 4 -p` or `.\passgen.exe 4 -p`

 BeheeyemScytherOmanyteElgyem